 Look anywhere or listen to just about anyone and they will offer you financial advice.
 This is good and bad.
 Having easy access to all of this knowledge allows for you to easily learn and take the steps needed to become financially successful.

-14 Pieces of The Worst Financial Advice Ever
+14 Pieces of The Most Loathsome Financial Advice Ever

 #1.
 Co-sign A Loan